marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 >
 > Is it possible to write a function `HALTS` that returns one value (say, `0`) if the Turing machine and input encoded by `N` runs forever, and a different value (say, `1`) if it eventually halts?

 In 1936, Alonzo Church and Alan Turing independently proved that it is _impossible_ to write an algorithm for `HALTS`.
 Which is a bummer, because this function would be the most godlike superpower for mathematicians and computer scientists.
-I mean, most (if not all?) great mathematical mysteries could be solved with this method: take the [Goldbach Conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture), which manages to come up in almost every one of my essays.
+I mean, so many great mathematical mysteries could be solved with this method: take the [Goldbach Conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture), which manages to come up in almost every one of my essays.
 The conjecture states that every even number greater than two can be expressed as the sum of two primes.
 There's currently no proof.
-But, if we had `HALTS`, then we could the following: Write a program that counts up and stops if it ever finds an even number that breaks the rule.
+But, if we had `HALTS`, then we could do the following: Write a program that counts up and stops if it ever finds an even number that breaks the rule.
 Then, pass its code to `HALTS`.
 If `HALTS` returns `0`, then the conjecture is true, otherwise, it's false!

 ![Prometheus tries to steal the HALTS function](biggest-number/prometheus.png)

 ### Busy beavers strike again

 So, solving the halting problem is uncomputable, and as a result, anything that _depends_ on cracking the halting problem is also uncomputable.
 This brings me to the Busy Beaver problem, which I described in more detail in my previous essay on [unthinkable thoughts](https://worldsworstdetective.com/unthinkable-thoughts#chaos-in-the-patterns-in-the-chaos-in-the-patterns).
-To summarize quickly, we can define a function `BB(n)` that tells us the _longest_ number of steps that a Turing machine with that `n` :hook[states]{id="states"} can run (with no input) before eventually halting.
+To summarize quickly, we can define a function `BB(n)` that tells us the _longest_ number of steps that a Turing machine with `n` :hook[states]{id="states"} can run (with no input) before eventually halting.
 By definition, Turing machines that run forever are disqualified, which is where the halting problem shows up.

 Currently, we know the value of `BB(1)` through `BB(5)`.
 Although we can calculate `BB` for _specific_ input values, we _cannot_ write an algorithm that computes `BB(n)` in general, because that would violate the uncomputability of the halting problem.